gabebw/vim-rdio/README.md

 ## Development

-The files in `plugin/applescripts` are generated from the `.erb` files in the root directory, because they require minified JS that's easier to generate than hand-code.
+The files in `plugin/applescripts` are generated from the files in `source/` directory, because they require minified JS that's easier to generate than hand-code.

 To re-generate the files, run `rake`.